mienxiu/mienxiu.github.io/_posts/2024-08-07-exposing-applications-in-eks.md

 All in all, the AWS Load Balancer Controller is a go-to choice if you need a scalable and highly available solution with lower operational costs.
 If you prefer leveraging Nginx features and require more flexibility in the networking layer, the Ingress-Nginx Controller can be a good option.
-It’s worth noting that both AWS Load Balancer Controller and Ingress-Nginx Controller are battle-tested and reliable, so you can't go wrong with either choice.
+It's worth noting that both AWS Load Balancer Controller and Ingress-Nginx Controller are battle-tested and reliable, so you can't go wrong with either choice.

 Now let's go ahead and focus on the AWS Load Balancer Controller.